karlwizkrafte/jcandy/README.md

 ## Installation
 To use `jcandy` in your project:

-1. Download or clone the `jcandy` repository.
+1. Download the latest release file from the [Releases](https://github.com/karlwizkrafte/jcandy/releases) page.
+2. Extract the file.
-2. Copy the `kvx` folder from `jcandy/src/` into your own project's `src` directory.
+3. Copy the `kvx` folder from the extracted `src/` directory into your own project's `src` directory.
-3. Import and use the utilities in your Java code.
+4. Import and use the utilities in your Java code.

 No additional setup or dependencies are required.